metamn/inu-v2-b/react-src/src/components/Content/Content.md

 Hidden - When there is a Slideshow
 Inactive - Otherwise ...

+* Creates a `ref` to the slides.

+It will be used to calculate the active image by the content switcher

 * Removes the content switcher click handler when the content switcher icon is inactive

-* Loads a list of posts associated to a category

-* Filters posts having a featured image set

-* Loads the Contact page from the database
+* Manages the click on the content switcher icon

 * Manages the click on a thumb.

-* Manages the click on a slide.

 * Decides which content to be displayed.